adamtmorgan/dotfiles/README.md

 ... and then either restart your terminal or run `source ~/.zshrc`.

-Once this is done, you should have access to the `ff` function, which will open fzf and allow you to search the CWD for files and directories.
+Once this is done, you should have access to the `ff` function for searching files in the CWD, and `ffd` function for searching directories.
+These are custom functions that I (with help from ChatGPT) put together to pipe `fd` results into the `fzf` view, giving us the best of both worlds.

 ## Oh My Zsh (zsh themes)